Transient effects in quantum dots contacted via topological superconductor: Tunneling conductance

-The time-dependent differential conductance shown Fig.\ \ref{Fig5} and its asymptotic limit (Fig. \ref{Fig6}) provide information about the Andreev-type states of $QD_{1}$ (due to superconducting proximity effect) obtained for the special case, when the energy level $\varepsilon_{1\sigma}=0$ coincides with the zero-energy Majorana mode.
-Under such circumstances, influence of the Majorana mode on the quasiparticle spectrum of QD$_{1}$ is manifested by destructive quantum interference in some analogy to Fano-type lineshapes appearing in double quantum dot T-shape configurations \cite{Baranski-2019,Gorski-2018,Baranski-2017}.
-In our present case, this destructive interference shows up by a tiny dip at zero voltage for the weakly coupled heterostructure [see curves presented in Fig.\ \ref{Fig6} for $\lambda_{1}=0.1$, $0.2$ and $0.3$].
+The time-dependent differential conductance shown Fig.\ \ref{Fig5} and its asymptotic limit (Fig.~\ref{Fig6}) provide information about the Andreev-type states of QD$_{1}$ (due to superconducting proximity effect) obtained for the special case, when the energy level $\varepsilon_{1}=0$ coincides with the zero-energy Majorana mode.
+Under such circumstances, the influence of the Majorana mode on the quasiparticle spectrum of QD$_{1}$ is manifested by destructive quantum interference in analogy to Fano-type lineshapes appearing in double quantum dot T-shape configurations \cite{Baranski-2019,Gorski-2018,Baranski-2017}.
+Here, QD$_{1}$ is at the interface between the superconducting and normal leads with the side-attached Majorana mode, playing the role of ``second quantum dot''.
+Electrons moving between external leads can hop aside to the zero-energy level of the nanowire and return with a different phase, giving rise to destructive quantum interference, thereby depleting the spectral function of QD$_1$ near $\omega=\varepsilon_{1}$.
+Such situation is no longer present for $\varepsilon_{1}\neq 0$ because the side-attached Majorana mode has nothing to interfere with.
+In the present case, this destructive interference shows up as a tiny dip at zero voltage for a weakly coupled heterostructure (see the curves presented in Fig.\ \ref{Fig6} for $\lambda=0.4$ and $\lambda=0.6$).

-In remaining part of this section, we investigate the quasiparticle features appearing in the conductance $G_{\uparrow}(\mu,t)$ for $\varepsilon_{1\sigma}\neq 0$.
-In such situation the Majorana mode has a constructive influence, inducing the zero-energy quasiparticle which enhances the zero-bias conductance.
-This effect resembles the typical Majorana leakage on the quantum dot hybridized to the normal (metallic) electrodes \cite{Vernek-2015,Prada-2017,Klinovaja-2017, Ptok-2017,Weymann-2017,Deng-2018,Silva-2020,Seridonio-2020,Majek_Weyman-2021, Domanski-2023,Vernek-2023,Cayao_2023}.
-For nonzero $\varepsilon_{1\sigma}$ we obtain
+In the remaining part of this section, we investigate the quasiparticle features appearing in the conductance $G_{\uparrow}(\mu,t)$ for $\varepsilon_{1}\neq 0$, while $\varepsilon_2 = 0$.
+In such a situation the Majorana mode has a constructive influence on the transport properties, inducing the zero-energy quasiparticle which enhances the zero-bias conductance.
+This effect resembles a typical Majorana leakage on the quantum dot hybridized to the normal (metallic) electrodes \cite{Vernek-2015,Prada-2017,Klinovaja-2017, Ptok-2017,Weymann-2017,Deng-2018,Silva-2020,Seridonio-2020,Majek_Weyman-2021, Domanski-2023,Vernek-2023,Cayao_2023}.
+For nonzero $\varepsilon_{1}$, we obtain

-where $F_{1}(s)=s^{3}+2gs^{2}+s(\varepsilon^{2}+\Delta^{2}+g^{2}+\lambda_{1}^{2}) -\lambda_{1}^{2}(i\varepsilon-g)$ and $F_{2}(s)=(s^{2}+2gs+\varepsilon^{2}+ \Delta^{2}+g^{2})(s^{3}+2gs^{2}+s(g^{2}+\varepsilon^{2}+\Delta^{2}+2\lambda_{1}^{2}) +2\lambda_{1}^{2}g)$.
+where $F_{1}(s)=s^{3}+2\Gamma_N s^{2}+s(\varepsilon^{2}+\Gamma_{S}^{2}+\Gamma_{N}^{2}+\lambda_{1}^{2}) -\lambda_{1}^{2}(i\varepsilon-\Gamma_N)$ and $F_{2}(s)=(s^{2}+2\Gamma_N s+\varepsilon^{2}+ \Gamma_{S}^{2}+\Gamma_{N}^{2})(s^{3}+2\Gamma_{N}s^{2}+s(\Gamma_N^{2}+\varepsilon^{2}+\Gamma_{S}^{2}+2\lambda_{1}^{2}) +2\lambda_{1}^{2}\Gamma_N)$.